pattonsgirl/CEG2350/Labs/Lab10/LabTemplate.md

 - Name:
 - Email:

+## Part 1 - Compilers

+Your Operating System:

+Your AWS instance's Operation System:

+- Java
+   - How to install on your OS:
+   - How to install on OS on AWS:
+- C++
+   - How to install on your OS:
+   - How to install on OS on AWS:
+- Python
+   - How to install on your OS:
+   - How to install on OS on AWS:

+Web based IDEs:

+- Java
+- C++
+- Python

-## Part 1 - Compiling
+## Part 2 - Compiling

 1. Method & command to get a copy of the source code files:
-2. Windows C / C++ compiler
-   - Download Windows installer from:
-   - Confirm installed in Windows:
-3. Linux C / C++ compiler
-   - Download Linux installer from:
-   - Confirm installed in Linux:
-4. Browser based compiler for C / C++:
+2. Command(s) to install the C/C++ compiler on Ubuntu:
+3. Command(s) to confirm the installation of the C/C++ compiler on Ubuntu:
-5. Command(s) to compile the source code into an executable program:
+4. Command(s) to compile the source code into an executable program:
-6. Command(s) to execute the program:
+5. Command(s) to execute the program:

-## Part 2 - Document
+## Part 3 - Document

 ### Program User Guide